Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 When you’re young, on your own and out to conquer the world, life insurance might not seem like a huge priority.
 Here are a few benefits to picking up a policy when you are young.

-Take advantage of lower insurance rates.
 Getting life insurance early in life can be advantageous, since premiums are based in part on your age.
 The sooner you act, the sooner you could take advantage of a lower rate.

-Spare your cosigner a financial headache.
 If you’ve cosigned with a parent or someone else for things like college or car loans, the cosigner may be on the hook for the whole debt if you were to pass away prematurely.

 You’ve Just Gotten Married

 Finding someone special to spend your life with and tying the knot is a big milestone, and it’s also a good time to consider life insurance.
-Here are some reasons why you’re doing your family a major favor when you add a life insurance policy after you’ve gotten married.
+Here are some reasons why you’re doing your family a major favor when you purchase a life insurance policy after you’ve gotten married.

 You’re Starting a Family